furljq/ACM-DB/Lab 2-Buffer Replacement and B+ Tree Index/README.md

 **Due: Fri, May 1st, 12:55 PM**

+**Note**: Please comment lines 43 to 78 of file `EvictionTest.java` (but do not delete them!) to pass the test.
+These code are used in future labs.

 ##  0. Introduction

 In this lab you will implement the page replacement procedure in the buffer and a B+ tree index for efficient lookups and range scans.
 We supply you with all of the low-level code you will need to implement the tree structure.
 You will implement searching, splitting pages, redistributing tuples between pages, and merging pages.